 They say bluegrass is mountain music, but sometimes you need to go down below.
 Literally.
-Bluegrass Underground has hosted countless musical greats in the legendary Volcano Room (shown here), a stone amphitheater more than 300 feet underground.
-This year, Bluegrass Underground is moving to a new location called The Caverns, situated at the base of Monteagle Mountain near Pelham.
-The new venue promises an even better subterranean music experience, with more seating and easier ADA accessibility.
+Bluegrass Underground has hosted countless musical greats, a stone amphitheater more than 300 feet underground in The Caverns, situated at the base of Monteagle Mountain near Pelham.
+The venue has more seating and easy ADA accessibility.
 Don’t miss this chance to get down (way down) in an unforgettable place.

-Summer in Memphis is sizzling, thanks to the Southern heat, the city’s famous barbecue spots, and the smooth sounds coming from the more than 50 free concerts held each year at the iconic Levitt Shellin Overton Park.
-Built as a WPA project in 1936, the clam shell-shaped Levitt played host to one of Elvis Presley’s first concerts in 1954 and currently hosts the best in rock, Americana, jazz and the blues each season.
+Summer in Memphis is sizzling, thanks to the Southern heat, the city’s famous barbecue spots, and the smooth sounds coming from the more than 50 free concerts held each year at the iconic Overton Park Shell in Overton Park.
+Built as a WPA project in 1936, the clam shell-shaped Overton Park venue played host to one of Elvis Presley’s first concerts in 1954 and currently hosts the best in rock, Americana, jazz and the blues each season.
 Grab a few barbecue sandwiches to go, throw down a blanket and groove to some choice Memphis soul.

 If you’re looking for the next Miranda Lambert or Eric Church, take in an early show at The Bluebird Cafe, a singer-songwriter haven in Nashville.
 Most shows start at 6 p.m., and the performers play “in the round” to showcase their talents to the audience.
 The tiny venue always sells out, regardless of who’s playing, so get tickets in advance or line up early to make sure you get a seat.